wsc1/proposal/design/go2draft-contracts.md

 #### Restrictions on contract bodies

-Although a contract looks like a function body, contracts may not themselves have type parameters.
+Although a contract body looks like a function body, contracts may not themselves have type parameters.
 Contracts may also not have result parameters, and it follows that they may not use a `return` statement to return values.